AugustinMortier/aer-ifs/README.md

 ```

 This will create into `output_path` (default: `./data/`):
-- `lr_ifs-20240926.nc`: netcdf file which contains computed Lidar Ratio
+- `lr_ifs-20240926.nc`: netcdf file which contains the computed Lidar Ratio.
-- `lr_ifs.json`: json file which contains for each E-PROFILE station of the day the corresponding IFS-LR (if the option `aprofiles` is not deactivated)
+- `lr_ifs.json` (if `aprofiles` option enabled (default)): json file which contains, for each E-PROFILE station available for the selected day, the corresponding IFS-LR.